 Street-facing rooms can be noisy

-Walking into the lobby of this 88-room hotel, you may feel like you’re stepping foot inside a history museum, and well, that’s because technically you are.
+Walking into the lobby of this 88-room hotel, you may feel like you’re stepping foot inside a history museum, and that’s because technically, you are.
 The Strater Hotel calls itself a living history museum, and even guests not staying overnight are invited to come check out the impressive shadow boxes that tell stories of the Old West and mining times.

-But overnight guests have the added bonus of staying in a room with gorgeous old Victorian walnut furnishings and window treatments that look like they came straight off the set of "Westworld."
-Bradbury & Bradbury wallpaper does wonders for tying the decor together in the darling rooms.
-No stay at The Strater Hotel is complete without a visit to the Saloon though.
+No stay at The Strater Hotel is complete without a visit to the Saloon.
 This is where you can really imagine life way back when—a whimsical escape for honeymooners who have a nose for history.
 Of course, downtown Durango is also ripe for exploration, and The Strater Hotel’s location makes it easy to check out the sights.

-Best Access to Nature : St Julien
+Best Access to Nature : St. Julien

 St Julien